coenttb/swift-issue-windows-existential-crash/README.md

             self.base = base
             // ...
         }

-        public var body: Never { fatalError() }
     }
 }
 ```

+The key is that the `HTML` namespace is defined in one module and the `HTML.View` protocol
+is added via extension in a different module.
+This cross-module extension pattern is what
+triggers the bug.

-See `Sources/ExistentialCrash/Crash.swift` for the complete reproduction case.
+See `Sources/` for the complete reproduction case.

 ## Stack Trace